skx/lighthouse-of-doom/README.md

   * The boat will surely crash if you don't turn on the main light.

 The game is over, when you either fix the light, or find another solution.
-If you do not achieve victory in 100 turns the boat runs aground, and death will consume you all.
+If you do not achieve victory within a turn-limit the boat runs aground, and death will consume you all.
 (It is a _very_ big boat!)

 ## C Implementation

-My goal behind this game is to write something simple, which can then be ported to run upon a CP/M system.
-That mostly means that we should store as much logic as possible in a series of lookup-tables, or array of items - rather than writing complex logic within our handlers.

 The implementation is mostly concerned with creating the correct series of data-structures, which are essentially arrays of objects.
-Because if we can make the game table-based that simplifies the coding that needs to be done - we don't need to write per-object handlers anywhere, we can just add pointers to tables/structures.
+Because if we can make the game table-based we simplify the coding that needs to be done - we don't need to write per-object handlers anywhere, we can just add pointers to tables/structures.